MileHacker Logo

 • International Driving Permit (IDP): Needed if you drive and your license is non-EU/EEA.

-• Printed and digital copies of reservations: Flights, accommodation, tours.
+• Hard copies and electronic copies of bookings: Flights, accommodation, tours.

 • Emergency contact information: Family, embassy, bank.